ZIYU-DEEP/Awesome-Autoencoders-for-Representation-Learning/README.md

 - [Defense by Autoencoders](#Defenses)
 - [Miscellaneous](#Miscellaneous)

 In each section, papers are primarily organized by topic, then by conferences, lastly by chronological order.
-A short summary will be accompanied below the paper if necessary. 🧑🏻‍🚀 denotes important papers from my own perspective.
+A short summary will be accompanied below the paper if necessary. 🧑🏻‍🚀 denotes important papers from my own perspective. 🐣 refers to the ones I haven't read but they look interesting, and would be added a summary below later.
 <br>

 ## Survey